nicolasdespres/respect/README.md

 end
 ```

-In such case, you don't need a custom sanitizer.
-You just want to factor the definition of
+In such case, you don't need a custom sanitizer since an identifer is an integer after all.
+You just
-an identifier property.
+want to factor the definition of an identifier property.
 You can easily do it like this:

 ```ruby
 module MyMacros